pamelamartello/pamelamartello.github.io/content/portfolio/work20_los floreros.md

 #### Size & color

-Every vase is handmade, therefore the sizes may vary slightly every time I make a new one, but the average size of each vase is closer to the proportions shown above. test
+Every vase is handmade, therefore the sizes may vary slightly every time I make a new one, but the average size of each vase is closer to the proportions shown above.

 As for the colors, the gradients may be slightly lighter or darker as I do the dying by hand.
 ![los floreros](/img/los_floreros/floreros_size.jpg)